DIYbiosphere/sphere/docs/help/add-entry-member.md

 2. **Copy and paste [entry template]**
 3. **Fill in your entry**
 4. To save your changes **Commit changes**.
 Don't forget to add in a title.
 5. When you are ready to merge your changes to the original repository **Submit a Pull Request (PR)**.
-Don't forget to add a title and in the comments specify if it's your entry or not, and if a diplomat (contact user for that entry) has been established.
+Don't forget to add a title and in the comments specify if it's your entry or not, and if a manager (contact user for that entry) has been established.
 6. **Approve your PR** once it passes the internal checks and merge your changes to the original database.

 **Rejoice!** your entry is now part of the DIYbiosphere database! :clap: :clap: